alexcb/beginner-c-examples/README.md

 # beginner-c-examples
-a collection of c examples for beginners
+This is a collection of small C programs designed as examples of fundamental programming skills in C.